Tsunamis are rare but dangerous events.

 What to do?
 Those residing in low-lying coastal areas should be prepared to move to higher ground in the event the tsunami watch is upgraded to an advisory or warning.

-Where to Find Updates
+Where to Find Alerts and Updates